wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_networking_fundamentals/contention.md

 <object class="figure" type="image/svg+xml" data="{{ site.baseurl }}/public/img/networking_fundamentals/link_utilization.svg">link bandwidth utilization</object>
 <div class="caption"><strong>Figure 3:</strong>
 Bandwidth utilization of the link into host C vs. time, showing both the red and the green transfers.
-Because the green transfer is bottlened by a 30 MB/sec link, 10 MB/sec of bandwidth remain unused for the link into host C.
+Because the green transfer is bottlenecked by a 30 MB/sec link, 10 MB/sec of bandwidth remain unused for the link into host C.
 </div>